worthyag/SixLove/reports/finalReport.md

 A **template** in Django is a "_file that defines the structure of the UI_" [23].
 It can be a file of any type, though in this project I have used HTML files.
 Templates are able to receive data from the view and render it to the UI.

 ### 4.2.3 The learn and resource pages
+The last pages to implement were the learn and resource pages (refer to figures # and #).
+The whole purpose of the learn page was to provide users with resources to aid their tennis training.
+Novice LP (and TNLP) are simple in nature and do not require expert supervision, however there are many things in tennis that would require a novice to further research.

+To implement the pages I needed to first gather the resources.
+I researched many APIs but none of them had the features that I needed (they mostly consisted of live match scores and court locators rather than training tips).
+Therefore I decided to gather my own resources to ensure that they were suitable to the app.
+I didn't want to simple create static pages with data, as I wanted the users to be able to search through and filter the resources.
+To achieve this I created two models: `Tag` and `Resource`.

 ## 4.3 The `planner` app